MicrosoftDocs/architecture-center/docs/example-scenario/predictive-maintenance/iot-predictive-maintenance-content.md

 - A cloud-based interface enables remote monitoring and management.

-#### Cloud components
+The system uses the following Azure cloud components:

 - [Azure IoT Hub](https://azure.microsoft.com/services/iot-hub) enables secure bi-directional cloud communication, management, and monitoring of IoT Edge modules.

 - [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs) is object storage for the cloud.
 Blob storage is optimized for storing massive amounts of unstructured data like the image data in this example.

-- [Azure Cosmos DB](/azure/cosmos-db/introduction) is a fully-managed, NoSQL database service with low response times and high availability and scalability.
+- [Azure Cosmos DB](/azure/cosmos-db/introduction) is a fully managed, NoSQL database service with low response times and high availability and scalability.

 ### Alternatives